Building Permit Information

 5. Obtaining the Building Permit

 The Building Permit must be posted in a window or other prominent place at the construction site.
 A copy of the stamped approved construction plans must also be kept on site.
-Any proposed changes must be brought to the attention of the Building Official immediately.
+Any proposed changes must be brought to the attention of the Building Official (Inspector) immediately.
 Changes may require a review & approval in the same manner as the original application.

 6. Schedule required inspections

-Each major phase of construction must be inspected by the Building Official (Inspector) to ensure that the work conforms to the approved plans.
+Each phase of construction must be inspected by the Building Official (Inspector) to ensure that the work conforms to the approved plans.
 A list of the required inspections accompanies each Building Permit.

-If a Building Official finds that some of the work does not conform to the approved plans, he or she will advise (& possibly provide written notice) that the situation be remedied.
+If a Building Official (inspector) finds that some of the work does not conform to the approved plans, he or she will advise (& possibly provide written notice) that the situation be remedied.
 If the violation is serious, a stop work order may be posted until the problem is resolved.
 Another inspection may be required before the work is resumed.

 For further information with the Building Permit process, please review the following video.